cruzgodar/wilson/README.md

 - `minWorldWidth`, `maxWorldWidth`, `minWorldHeight`, `maxWorldHeight`, `minWorldCenterX`, `maxWorldCenterX`, `minWorldCenterY`, `maxWorldCenterY`: bounds on the world coordinates.
 May be changed dynamically, although the possible subsequent clamping of the coordinates may be undesirable.
 - `reduceMotion`: a boolean for whether reduced motion animations are enabled.
 Can be changed dynamically.
 - `useInteractionForPanAndZoom`: a boolean for whether to use pan and zoom interactions.
 Can be changed dynamically.
 - `currentlyFullscreen`: a boolean for whether the canvas is currently in fullscreen mode.
-Readonly.
+Readonly; to change the fullscreen mode, use `enterFullscreen` or `exitFullscreen`.
 - `animateFullscreen`: a boolean for whether the fullscreen transition is animated.
 Can be changed dynamically.
 - `draggables`: a readonly object containing the current draggables, of the form
 ```ts